LinkedEarth/Pyleoclim_util/README.md

  If you have specific requests, please contact linkedearth@gmail.com

 ### <a name = "version">Version Information</a>
-0.1.3: Compatible with LiPD utilities version 0.1.8.5.
+0.1.4: Rename function using camel case and consistency with LiPD utilities version 0.1.8.5 0.1.3: Compatible with LiPD utilities version 0.1.8.5.
 Function openLiPD() renamed openLiPDs()
 0.1.2: Compatible with LiPD utilities version 0.1.8.3.
 Uses basemap instead of cartopy